A variational principle for a non-integrable model: The variational principle for graph homomorphisms

 As we mentioned above, it is possible that the original Glauber dynamics increases the depth deviation.
-This can only happen if one configuration has a fake minimum and the other configuration does not.
+Let us explain how this is possible.
+Consider two graph homomorphisms~$h, g \in \mathcal{H}^{\mathbf{g},free}_n(s)$ such that: \begin{itemize} \item $h$ has a true local minimum at~$x$, \item $g$ has a fake local minimum at~$x$ and \item $| h (x) | = |g (x)| + 2$. \end{itemize} Now, it might happen that the Glauber dynamics pivots~$h$ around~$x$ and increases~$|h(x)|$ by~$2$.
+Because~$g$ has a fake local minimum at~$x$, one cannot pivot the configuration~$g$ around~$x$.
+Therefore the depth~$|g (x)|$ stays the same.
+So overall, the depth difference at~$x$ increased to~$4$.
+From this example, one also understands that this cannot happen for graph homomorphisms to~$\mathbb{Z}$.
+The reason is that graph homomorphism to~$\mathbb{Z}$ cannot have fake local minima.
 The purpose of the adapted Glauber dynamics is to eliminate this situation.
-In order to define the adapted Glauber dynamic, let us first introduce the concepts of excursion and resampling an excursion.
+In order to define the adapted Glauber dynamics, let us first introduce the concepts of excursion and resampling an excursion.
+In the reminder of this section the two-sided geodesic $\mathbf{g}$ and associated depth function are both fixed.